sytgj7896321/GetBingPictures/README.md

-# GetBingPictures
+# GetBingWallpaperTool
-A tiny tool for getting Bing daily picture
+A tiny tool for getting Bing daily wallpapers